Rackover/TrackMasters.Wiki/home/3-packing.md

 Before packing up your mod, you should add a **meta file** to your Work Directory that describes the name of the mod and its version.
 # The meta file (META.YML)
 The meta file is a text file that you can create with notepad, for example, and that should be placed at the root of your Work Directory.

-It should contain the following informations:
+It should always be named `META.YML`, and contain the following informations:
 * **Name** of your mod
 * **Version** of your mod (a number)
 * **Author** of the mod (your name or pseudonym)